xtrusia/ceph-charms/ceph-mon/README.md

 ## Deployment

-A cloud with three MON nodes is a typical design whereas three OSD nodes are considered the minimum.
-For example, to deploy a Ceph cluster consisting of three OSDs and three MONs:
+A cloud with three MON nodes is a typical design whereas three OSDs are considered the minimum.
+For example, to deploy a Ceph cluster consisting of three OSDs (one per ceph-osd unit) and three MONs:

     juju deploy -n 3 --config ceph-osd.yaml ceph-osd juju deploy -n 3 --to lxd:0,lxd:1,lxd:2 ceph-mon juju add-relation ceph-osd:mon ceph-mon:osd

-Here, a containerised MON is running alongside each OSD.
+Here, a containerised MON is running alongside each storage node.
 We've assumed that the machines spawned in the first command are assigned IDs of 0, 1, and 2.

 By default, the monitor cluster will not be complete until three ceph-mon units have been deployed.
 This is to ensure that a quorum is achieved prior to the